-Design for story detailing the tenuous relationship between a much-beloved but failing New Orleans school and a new charter that began sharing its space after Hurricane Katrina; the grid of images showcased its storied history.
+Design for a story detailing the tenuous relationship between a much-beloved but failing New Orleans school and a new charter that began sharing its space after Hurricane Katrina; the grid of images showcased its vibrant history.

 Illustration for a story about dwindling resources for arts education programs.

 Illustration for a story about the ongoing evolution of Teach For America's diversity training program.